Michel Issa

-Michel Issa is a Lebanese-American diplomat and businessman who is serving the United States ambassador to Lebanon since 2025.
+Michel Issa (Arabic: ميشال عيسى; born 1955) is a Lebanese-American diplomat and businessman who has been serving as the United States ambassador to Lebanon since 2025.

 Early life and education

-Issa was born in Bsous, a village in Lebanon’s Aley District, and spent part of his childhood in Beirut before moving to Paris and later to New York.
+Issa was born in Bsous, a village in Lebanon's Aley District, and spent part of his childhood in Beirut before moving to Paris and later to New York.
 He studied economics at Paris Nanterre University and began his career in the banking sector, working for Arab and French banks including Crédit Agricole and Chase Manhattan Bank.

 Career

 Issa has held senior executive positions in corporate finance, restructuring, and rehabilitation.
 According to publicly available professional information, he has overseen or advised on numerous restructuring and debt financing projects involving corporate and real estate clients.
 He is a Certified Public Accountant and a Chapter 11 Bankruptcy Trustee, and has lectured at several business schools.

 U.S. ambassador to Lebanon (2025–present)

 Nomination and confirmation

 On March 24, 2025, President Donald Trump nominated Issa as the United States ambassador to Lebanon.
 The nomination was referred to the Senate Committee on Foreign Relations, which held hearings on July 29, 2025, and reported the nomination favorably on September 17, 2025.
 The Senate invoked cloture and confirmed his nomination on October 6, 2025, by a 50–45 vote.

-During his confirmation hearing, Issa said that efforts to strengthen Lebanon’s financial systems and reinforce state sovereignty would be priorities during his tenure.
+During his confirmation hearing, Issa said that efforts to strengthen Lebanon's financial systems and reinforce state sovereignty would be priorities during his tenure.